emmahewson/island-bees/README.md

     - Product description text
     - Number of product reviews (with a clickable link to the reviews section below)
     - Product reviews
         - All reviews of the product that have been approved by an admin are visible here with their full text and rating.
 This allows users to get a balanced view of the product.
+        - The reviews contain the review title, contents, username, date & rating.
+        - If a review is a user's own they will see EDIT/DELETE buttons for it.
+Superusers will see DELETE buttons only.
-For more information about reviews see [Features - Reviews](#reviews)
+        - For more information about reviews see [Features - Reviews](#reviews)
 - The page also allows users to add the product to their shopping bag, with the option to add multiples of the product.
     - The quantity input box allows users to either type in an number (from 1-99) or use the +/- buttons to increment the quantity.
 These buttons are controlled by JavaScript and dynamically enable/disable when the number is at the min/max.
 This creates a positive user experience.
     - Once a quantity has been selected users can add the product to the bag using the 'add to bag' button which is styled blue for purchasing actions.
 [See Whole Site Features](#whole-site)